sophiecollard/reading-notes/scala-with-cats/chapter3.md

 Formally, a functor is a type `F[A]` with an operation `map` of type `(A => B) => F[B]`.

-A simplified implementation of Cats' `Functor` type is:
+A simplified implementation of Cats' `Functor` is:

 ```scala
 import scala.language.higherKinds